RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

 This can be improved in the future by using binary search to find the start of the range, which makes this O(Log(n/m)+k*m).
 But because m is pretty small, we can neglect it and look at the operation as O(Log(n) + k).

+#### Notes

+- When the time series is a compaction: the last compacted sample may aggregate values with timestamp beyond _toTimestamp_.
+This is because _toTimestamp_ only limits the timestamp of the compacted sample, which is the timestamp of the raw bucket start time.

 #### Aggregated Query Example

 ```sql